Zeesky-code/Zeesky-code/README.md

 <h3 align="center">Hi there, I’m Zainab 👋</h3>

 <h2 align="center">
-I am a computer engineering student 💻, with a passion for backend development, and writing!
+I am a computer engineering student 💻, with a passion for backend development and writing!
 </h2>

 ## 🤝 Connect with me: